What Is Endometriosis?

-- Retrograde (reflux) menstruation or backflow of menstrual tissue from the uterus, through the fallopian tubes, into the abdominal cavity.
+Sampson in 1927 was the first to propose that endometriosis is caused by backflow of menstrual fluid, containing live cells, from the uterus, through the fallopian tubes, into the abdominal cavity.
 The backflow of menstrual tissue may be caused by narrowing of the cervix which forces the tissue to flow in the opposite direction during menses.

 This theory holds that certain primitive cells within the abdominal cavity change (differentiate) into cells that are normally found lining the uterine cavity (endometrial cells).

-Suggests that endometriosis cells actually originate in the bone marrow, explaining unusual cases of endometriosis ocurring in organs outside the abdominal cavity (lungs or brain).
+Suggests that endometriosis cells actually originate in the bone marrow, explaining unusual cases of endometriosis occurring in organs outside the abdominal cavity (lungs or brain).

-- Immunologic deficiency has been proposed to explain why some women are more susceptible to endometriosis than others.
+Inflammation caused by endometriosis results in defective immune response that normally eliminates the menstrual debris from the pelvic cavity and promotes the implantation and growth of endometrial tissue inside the abdomen.
+Immunologic deficiency has been proposed to explain why some women are more susceptible to endometriosis than others.